JAYASREE1408/what-happens-when/README.rst

   using a source port above 1023.(Port numbers above 1023 can be either registered or dynamic (also called private or non-reserved).
 Registered ports are in the range 1024 to 49151.
 Dynamic ports are in the range 49152 to 65535.
 As mentioned, most new port assignments are in the range from 1024 to 49151.)
 * If the response size is too large, TCP will be used instead.
-* If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.
+* If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA(A Start of Authority record (abbreviated as SOA record) is a type of resource record in the Domain Name System (DNS) containing administrative information about the zone, especially regarding zone transfers) is reached, and if found an answer is returned.

 Opening of a socket(Sockets are commonly used for client and server interaction.
 Typical system configuration places the server on one machine, with the clients on other machines.
 The clients connect to the server, exchange information, and then disconnect.
 A socket has a typical flow of events.)